programminghistorian/ph-submissions/lessons/intro-to-twitterbots.md

 	"Should|should|Maybe|maybe|if|If":"#shouldanswer#"
 }
 ```
-The symbols here can include Regex, thus in the example above, the final symbol is watching for 'Should' OR 'should' OR 'Maybe' OR 'maybe' OR 'if' OR 'IF'.
+The symbols here can include Regex patterns.
+So, in the example above, the final symbol is watching for 'Should' OR 'should' OR 'Maybe' OR 'maybe' OR 'if' OR 'IF'.
 To respond to everything thrown its way, the symbol would be the simple dot: ".".
 The rules can include simple text (as in the response to "hello") or can be another symbol.
 The rules should be included in your main grammar in the first JSON editing box on the page.
-Thus, `#shouldanswer#` is in the @tinyarchae grammar as a line:
+Thus, `#shouldanswer#` is in the main @tinyarchae grammar editor box as a line:

 ```JSON
 "shouldanswer":["We asked #name#, who wrote 'An Archaeology of #verb.capitalize#'.
 The answer is #yesno#.","This isn't magic 8 ball, you know.","This is all very meta, isn't it.","#name# says to tell you, '42'."],